Biography

 Teaching

-Emma is involved with teaching public health modules to undergraduate students at Keele University and is a Personal Development Tutor.
+Emma contributes actively to teaching, delivering public health modules to undergraduate students at Keele University, where she also serves as a Personal Development Tutor.

 Further information